You will benefit from teaching methods including:

 - Computer-based learning

 - Extensive laboratory-based work

-The accredited programme of study is usually taken over three years with an opportunity to spend an additional year (usually between years 2 and 3) either in industry or in a NHS laboratory.
+The accredited programme of study is usually taken over three years with an opportunity to spend an additional year (between years 2 and 3) either in industry or in an NHS laboratory.

 Students pursue their own research interests in a final year project working closely with staff at the university, or out on project placements, for example in local hospital laboratories.